DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control

-The next metric evaluates the policy on the time that it requires to reach the random target.
-It resembles the rise time of a controlled system and is defined as Reversed Rise Time (RRT) in seconds [s]:

-where $k_r \in [0,N]$ is the first time step that the distance to the target becomes less than $e_r=0.05m$.

-The third metric evaluates the policy in regulating a stable non-oscillating motion around the target.
-It indicates the integral of absolute error in a vicinity of the target after the rise time step and is defined as Stabilization Strength (SS) in percentage (\%):
+where $k_r \in [0,N]$ is the first time step that the distance to the target becomes less than $e_r=0.05$ m.
+The third metric evaluates the policy in regulating a stable, non-oscillating motion around the target.
+It indicates the integral of the absolute error in the vicinity of the target after the rise time step and is defined as stabilization strength (SS) in percentage,

-The efficacy of each of the three policy architectures (vanilla, action-augmented and disturbance-augmented) as well as a model-based Proportional controller with Inverse Kinematics (P-IK) in performing the reach-and-balance task have been evaluated by performing several experiments that features randomized simulations with different complexities.

-Three types of randomization have been considered during the training and evaluation: (1) delay, (2) limited actuation bandwidth, and (3) additive Gaussian disturbances.
-Randomization types (2) and (3) are imposed on actions while (1) can be enforced on actions (\Cref{fig:delays}-c) or observations (\Cref{fig:delays}-b).